uttarashekar/ghc_2020_aws_workshop/README.md

         }
     ```
 7. In the above code, replace the `YOUR_S3_BUCKET_NAME` in the S3 Policy with name you gave your S3 bucket.
-9. Now you are ready to push your resources to the cloud.
-Go to your CLI and type:
-    ```
-    amplify push
-    ```
-    This command will prompt you for confirmation.
-Type Yes and push the created resources to your AWS account.
-9. Wait until the command succeeds.
-10. Great, your createStory API is ready!
+8. Great, your createStory API is ready!
 We'll test this out on AWS Console soon!

 ---
 ### ReadStories API: